Marc Cucurella: Getafe

-Brighton & Hove Albion
+Brighton and Hove Albion

 On 31 August 2021, Cucurella joined Premier League club Brighton & Hove Albion on a five-year contract.
 He made his debut for Brighton on 11 September, starting and playing 82 minutes before being substituted in the 1–0 away win over Brentford.
 Eight days later, he made his home debut, playing the whole of the 2–1 victory over Leicester City.
 His chipped cross set up Danny Welbeck's headed equaliser in added time, finishing 1–1 away to Chelsea on 29 December.
 On 7 May 2022, he scored his first goal for the club; he netted the second of a 4–0 win over Manchester United by shooting from Leandro Trossard's pull back.
 Three days later, at the club's end of season awards, Cucurella won Players' Player of the Season as well as being voted Player of the Season.

 Chelsea

 On 5 August 2022, Cucurella signed for Premier League club Chelsea on a six-year contract.
-The fee was reported to be worth an initial £55 million, potentially rising to £62 million in add-ons, which was a record fee received by Brighton.
+The fee was reported to be worth an initial £56 million, potentially rising to £63 million in add-ons, which was a record fee received by Brighton.
 On 6 August, he made his debut as a substitute in a 1–0 away win against Everton in the Premier League.
-On 7 March 2023, he was named Player of the Match in the Champions League round of 16 second leg match against Borussia Dortmund, which ended in a 2–0 win and qualification to the quarter-final.
+On 7 March 2023, he was named Player of the Match in the Champions League round-of-16-second leg match against Borussia Dortmund, which ended in a 2–0 win and qualification to the quarter-final.
+On 17 March 2024, he scored his first goal for the club by netting the opener in a 4–2 victory over Leicester City in the FA Cup quarter-finals.

+On 15 December 2024, Cucurella scored his first Premier League goal for Chelsea, a headed opener assisted by Noni Madueke in a 2–1 home victory over Brentford.
+In the same game, Cucurella would receive his first career red card, being shown a second yellow for a scuffle with Brentford's Kevin Schade after the final whistle which Schade also received a yellow card for.

 International career

-On 25 March 2019, Cucurella debuted as a substitute for the non-FIFA Catalonia team in a 2–1 win over Venezuela in Girona.
-He was one of several new faces due to some clubs not releasing their players for the game.
+After representing Spain at under-16, under-17 and under-19 level, Cucurella was called up to the Spain under-21 team in September 2019, playing 2021 UEFA European Under-21 Championship qualification matches against Kazakhstan and Montenegro.
+He captained Spain to the semi-final stage of the 2021 European U21 championship, where they were beaten by Portugal.